d) Terms/rights attached to equity shares:

 viii) There are no transactions which have not been recorded in the books of accounts and has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.
 ALso, there are no previously unrecorded income and related assets.

-ix) All the secured non-convertible debentures of the Company including those issued during the year ended 31st March 2025 are fully secured by pari-passu charge on Aurangabad office (wherever applicable) and / or excLusive charge on present and/or future receivabLes under Loan contracts/Hire Purchase/Lease, owned Assets and book debts.
-Further, the Company in respect of secured Listed non-convertibLe debt securities maintains 100% security cover or higher security cover as per the terms of Term Sheet/ Offer document/Information Memorandum and/or Debenture Trust Deed, sufficient to discharge the principal amount and the interest thereon.
+ix) A! the secured non-convertible debentures of the Company including those issued during the year ended March 31, 2026 are fuLLy secured by pari-passu charge on Chhatrapati Sambhaji Nagar office erstwhile "Aurangabad" (wherever applicable) and/or exclusive charge on present and/or future receivables under Loan contracts/Hire Purchase/Lease, owned Assets and book debts.
+Further, the Company in respect of secured listed non-convertible debt securities maintains 100% security cover or higher security cover as per the terms of Term Sheet/Offer document/Information Memorandum and/or Debenture Trust Deed, sufficient to discharge the principal amount and the interest thereon.

-"owned fund" means paid up equity capitaL, preference shares which are compuLsoriLy convertible into equity, free reserves, baLance in share premium account and capitaL reserves representing surpLus arising out of saLe proceeds of asset, excluding reserves created by revaluation of asset, as reduced by accumulated Loss baLance, book vaLue of intangibLe assets and deferred revenue expenditure, if any.
+"Owned fund” means paid up equity capitaL, preference shares which are compuLsoriLy convertibLe into equity, free reserves, baLance in share premium account and capitaL reserves representing surpLus arising out of saLe proceeds of asset, excLuding reserves created by revaLuation of asset, as reduced by accumuLated Loss baLance, book vaLue of intangibLe assets and deferred revenue expenditure, if any.
+Free reserves incLudes quarterLy profit subject to reducing average dividend paid in the Last three years.

 “Tier II capital" includes the following -